Raggaer/castro/en-US/home/introduction.md

 ## Features

+Castro provides lua bindings using a pool of lua states.
+Each request gets a state from the pool.
+If there are no states available a new one is created and later saved on the pool.

 - Standalone application.
     - Castro can run by itself without Apache or NGINX.
 - Extensible and solid lua support.